 44 Things That Are All About Dewey (The Dewey Decimal System, That Is) Kids Click for Dewey Let's Do Dewey Let's Do the DDC- OCLC's interactive site Library Skills Game Match the Author With the Correct Call Number Order in the Library- excellent shelving game which has many levels of play; can be used for any age level.

 Digital Technologies Hub.
 Allenandunwin.
 The evolution of the book - Julie Dreyfuss.
 Prior to the release of the Amazon Kindle in November 2007, Stephen Levy commented in his Newsweek article, “Amazon: Reinventing the Book,” on the concept of the book as an invention.

 Quoting Amazon CEO Jeff Bezos directly, Levy writes that “‘books are the last bastion of analog.”
 This phrasing suggests the book as a set of definable qualities that can be manipulated, redefined, and commodified.
+But Levy also issues a warning that eventually “the surge of technology will engulf all media.”
+In an ever-increasing mass market of iPads, computers, and eBooks, 21st-century technology will redefine the codex of literature and the reading experience in the same way that the codex once revolutionized reading by moving away from the scroll.
+Watch this comic video, which comments on this anxiety.
+The idea of a book as a physical object may prove obsolete.
 Allenandunwin.
 The controversial origins of the Encyclopedia - Addison Anderson.
 Check out the Encyclopedia of Diderot and d’Alembert as translated from French!

 Try a search on any topic and see what comes up.
 Interested in participating in its translation even further?
 Click here and get involved.
+Want to read the work in French?
+Flipgrid eBook.
 The poet who painted with his words - Geneviève Emy.
 Want a few more details about Guillaume Apollinaire?